Cobb Field: Cobb Field film

 Producers Craig Lindvahl and Joseph Fatheree created a film about the ballpark entitled Cobb Field, A Day at the Ballpark.
 The film gives a view of the world of minor league baseball from the eyes of the ballpark.
 It was shot during the final weeks of Cobb Field's existence.
 The film won Mid-America Emmys in three categories: Promotional Video, Musical Composition, and Photography.
-Lindvahl and Fatheree teach a film class at Effingham High School in Effingham, IL.
+Lindvahl and Fatheree teach a film class at Effingham High School in Effingham, Illinois.
 Some of their students helped in the filming of the movie.
 Three of these students helped in the filming of Cobb Field and also won Mid-America Emmys for their film work.

 New stadium

 On November 8, 2006, a $12.5 million stadium levy passed (with a 53% majority 'for' vote) allowing construction of a new stadium at the Cobb Field location.
 Construction began in the Spring of 2007 and Cobb Field was torn down after the 2007 season.
 The new stadium opened as Dehler Park on June 29, 2008.